Scene Prior Filtering for Depth Super-Resolution: Experimental Results

 \textbf{MGF.} Tab.~\ref{tab:Ablation} reports the ablation study of MGF on $\times 8$ DSR.
-For the baseline (a), we remove all guided image filtering in SPFNet. (b) and (c) employ solely depth-to-prior filtering (D2P) or prior-to-depth filtering (P2D), respectively, both of which enhance DSR performance compared to (a). (d) and (e) explore different combination orders of D2P and P2D.
-It can be found that both (d) and (e) achieve lower RMSE than (a)-(d).
-Based on (e), (f) further leverages the similarity weights to guide the generation of the filter kernel, contributing to the best performance, \ie, surpassing the baseline (a) by $0.23cm$ on NYU-v2 dataset and $0.19cm$ on Lu dataset, respectively.
+For the baseline (a), we remove all of the guided image filtering blocks in SPFNet. (b) and (c) employ solely depth-to-prior filtering (D2P) or prior-to-depth filtering (P2D), respectively, both of which enhance DSR performance compared to (a). (d)-(g) explore different combination orders of D2P and P2D, and the results show that these combinations achieve lower RMSE than using D2P or P2D alone.
+Based on (g), (h) further leverages the similarity weights to guide the generation of filter kernels, contributing to the best performance, \textit{i.e.}, surpassing the baseline (a) by $0.23cm$ on the NYU-v2 dataset and $0.19cm$ on the Lu dataset, respectively.

+\textbf{Effectiveness of Similarity Computation.} Fig.~\ref{fig:similarity_effectiveness} illustrates the ablation study on multimodal similarity computation. (a) is the baseline, where the entire APP and similarity weights input in OPE are removed. (b) removes similarity computation in APP and similarity weights in OPE. (c) retains full APP but removes similarity weights in OPE. (d) uses full APP and OPE, \textit{i.e.}, our default setting.
+These results demonstrate that similarity computation yields satisfactory performance gains, surpassing the baseline method (a) by $0.22cm$ in RMSE on the NYU-v2 dataset.